MicrosoftDocs/bot-docs/articles/designing-bots/core/navigation.md

 In such cases we would add "catch all" handlers that will intercept those key phrases and words such as "cancel", "help", "start over" and whatever else you feel appropriate - or even more complex natural language phrases if that applies to your scenario - and then individual dialogs and prompts could just safely ignore these.
 In a typical web application it isn't uncommon to use global http filters that would handle, for example, requests for specific sub-folders or file extensions.
 A similar concept here applies:

-	TODO: Add code from Chris
+	TODO: Add code from Ezequiel for the prompt with cancellation/middleware

 ##The "mysterious bot"